Recognizing Excellence in Records & Information Management

 I was honored to work as a consultant with the Trust for many years.
 My time with the Trust helped me crystalize my own vision of the importance of records, archives, and other sources of evidence as tools for accountability, identity, and memory.
 The experience also reminded me that one of the greatest benefits of consulting is not dispensing advice but learning and growing from those you encounter along the way.

 I lived in England for four years, completing my PhD under Anne’s supervision and then working with her and her team at the Trust.
 As a student, I was “adopted” by Michael and Barbara Roper.
 Michael had retired as the UK’s Keeper of Public Records, and he and Barbara invited me to live with them.
 When I completed my doctorate and could afford to pay rent, they helped furnish my apartment, which was almost literally across the street from them.
-Today, my husband and I are the “Canadian” branch of the extended Roper family, and as I give this speech Michael’s grandson is here in British Columbia visiting us: it is his first post-lockdown vacation.
+Today, my husband and I are the “Canadian” branch of the extended Roper family, and as I give this speech Michael’s grandson James Phillips is here in British Columbia visiting us; our first post-lockdown British visitor.
 How great is that?

 I cannot know why the Leahy Committee decided to give me this award.
 I accept it with gratitude and humility.
 But let me tell you why I think that this award is important, not for me but as a message about the future of records and archives management in a digital world.